Starting a Company as a Grad Student

 Marinna loves the variety and the endless opportunities to learn new skills that running a startup provides.
 She has a strong focus on communication and team dynamics as critical elements of success, and she brings this focus to her leadership role in Cellino.

 Below is an excerpt of my interview with Marinna to discuss her career path so far.
-(Look for the full interview to appear in my forthcoming book, Shaping the World: The Privilege of Being a Scientist in Industry)
+(Look for the full interview in my book, Shaping the World: The Vital Role of Scientists in Industry)

 An excerpt from our conversation: